 - Wide-brimmed straw hats

-- All clothes that only look good sans underwear, basically.
+- All clothes that only look good sans underwear

-My own French Girl journey began at a young age, despite growing up in North Yorkshire, reared on fat rascals and the Yorkshire Post rather than croissants and Le Monde.
-I endured a long love affair with French stuff throughout my teens, which even influenced my language choices (my friends and I would say ‘oui’ instead of ‘yes’ and think we were prestige) and, embarrassingly, played a part in my starting smoking (Gauloises, obvs) because, well, all the French babes did it in the black and white movies.
+My own French Girl journey began at a young age, despite my growing up in North Yorkshire and being reared on fat rascals and the Yorkshire Post rather than croissants and Le Monde.
+I endured a long love affair with French stuff throughout my teens, which even influenced my language choices.
+My friends and I would say ‘oui’ instead of ‘yes’ and think we were prestige (imagine our joy when French exchange students taught us to talk ‘like the locals’, which essentially began and ended with writing ‘ouaaaais’ in texts instead of ‘oui’).
+Embarrassingly, watching Godard flicks – in combination with fancying chain-smoking older guys like Bob Dylan (his 60s self, obviously) and dead ones like Ian Curtis – played a part in my starting smoking.
+All the French babes did it in the black and white movies.

 An abridged version of this piece was published by Fashion Fix Daily.